trevorkbond/JobApp/conflictTest.md

 I am testing merge conflicts.
+This part has been edited from GitHub.

 What a good time!